 The Authority established an Institutional Review Board (IRB) to review all research and evaluation projects conducted by or supported by the Authority, which involve human subjects.
 Such research must be scrutinized for compliance with various laws and regulations designed to protect human research subjects.
 The IRB convenes to consider research applications and to review the status of previously approved studies.
-Since the last Authority meeting:
+Since the last Authority meeting, the IRB approved protocols for five (5) projects: